fsislaben/stats_crash_course/pages/chisquare.md

 | Expected    | 50          | 50          |

-## Values recovered from a chi-square test
+## Values returned from a chi-square test

 ### Chi-square test for independence: